jake-chipps/friendometer/_docs/guides/ledger-guide.md

 I tested both functions and the LEDs did what I wanted them to do!
 If they had not, I would have had to debug and find where I made an error in my logic.

+I then made a *forever* loop and called the two functions I made.